 Honda Ridgeline Recalls

-A connector terminal under the passenger side dash board for the HVAC system may be accessible to kicking by the front seat passenger.
+A wiring connector under the passenger side dash board may be accessible to kicking by the front seat passenger.
 If this occurs, the connector may overheat and possibly short circuit, which could cause a fire.
-Dealers will inspect and replace the wiring connector and install a protective cover.
-The recall began March 15, 2010.
-The Honda recall number is R27.

 The rod that supports the hood in the open position may not be strong enough to support the hood.
 This could result in the hood closing, possibly injuring someone.